Holirara/Testing/test.md

 ## Welcome to Holly's Testing Website!

-This is where Holly will be testing eactly what she is doing.
+This is where Holly will be testing exactly what she is doing.

 YIPPEE!